 - 1. The president of the Student Council of UWL wants to determine the proportion of the student population who are in favor of making the UWL campus a non-smoking zone. - 2.
 A politician wants to know his chance of winning in the coming election. - 3.
-Economists want to estimate the average cost of a 4-year college education in the Midwest. - 4.
+For more than a century, normal body temperature for humans has been accepted to be 98.6°F. Is it really?
+Researchers want to estimate the average temperature of healthy adults in the United States. - 4.
 A city engineer wants to estimate the average weekly water consumption for single-family dwellings units in the city. - 5.
-Union leaders want to know if people in this state are earning less or more than those living in other states? - 6.
+Leaders of women's rights groups want to check if there is a significant difference in the salaries of male professors and female professors. - 6.
+A union leader wants to know if people in this state are earning less or more than those living in other states? - 7.
 An environmentalist group wants to determine the number of deer living in a certain region or the number of fish in a lake.